 The quintessential element to the game of baseball is obviously the ball itself.
-From a collectibles standpoint, the baseball is more than just a canvas for acquiring autographs.
+From a collecting standpoint, the baseball is more than just a canvas for acquiring autographs.
 Baseballs document the game from a historical perspective and the lineage of league presidents and commissioners serves as a timeline for the game itself.
+For many fans and collectors, official league baseballs are the preferred choice.

 The legendary sporting goods company started by the Spalding brothers, Walter and Albert, obtained the rights to produce National League baseballs around 1876.
 American League baseballs were manufactured by the Reach Sporting Goods Company.
 In 1889, Spalding acquired Reach.
 When the two leagues merged to create Major League Baseball in 1901, Spalding continued to use the Reach brand name for American League baseballs.